Skip to content

 Name Type Default Description

-seconds int or float, optional None Wait for the specified time for all tracking calls to finish before stopping the connection.
-If None, wait for all tracking calls to finish.
+seconds int or float, optional None Wait for the specified time for all logging calls to finish before stopping the connection.
+If None, wait for all logging calls to finish.

 Examples